esurdam/go-sophos/README.md

 ## Generating Types

-Sophos types are automatically generated using [bin/gen.go](bin/gen.go) which queries the UTM `api/definitions` path to generate the [generated.go](types/generated.go) file which contains structs corresponding to UTM API definitions.
+Sophos types are automatically generated using [bin/gen.go](bin/gen.go) which queries the UTM `api/definitions` path to generate all the files in [types](types) which contain structs corresponding to UTM API definitions.

 ```bash